 - Classrooms

 - Offices

 - Fingertrap

+- Before and after school club

 - ICT

 - Kitchen

 This list is not exhaustive and other areas can be assessed based on the risks involved.

 The risk assessment is to be reviewed on an annual basis or when there are changes to the rooms.